davenquinn/compare-documents/README.md

 # compare-documents

-`compare-documents` is a command-line application that runs the "Compare" tool in Microsoft Word against two documents specified at the command line.
-This is envisioned to transparently support diffs of Word documents using the excellent track changes tool, while simplifying this fairly clunky interaction.
-It should speed up and automate academic publishing workflows based around `pandoc` and the universe of plain-text writing tools.
+`compare-documents` is a command-line application that runs the "Compare" tool in Microsoft Word against two documents.
+This should support user-friendly diffs of Word documents using the excellent track changes tool, while abstracting a fairly clunky GUI interaction.
+My purpose in creating this tool is to speed up the generation of copies of `pandoc`-generated text for collaboration with Microsoft Word users.

 The CLI currently works only on Mac OS, using AppleScript automation.
 However, I would be interested in pull requests integrating an alternative (likely